 Are you wondering what Botox can do for you?
 If so, you are not alone.
-The American Society of Plastic Surgeons reports that over six million people had Botox injections in 2013 and that number continues to rise.
-Understanding what Botox is and how it works will give you some insight as to why this cosmetic procedure is gaining in popularity.
+The American Society of Plastic Surgeons reports that over six million people had Botox injections in 2013, and that number continues to rise.
+Understanding what Botox is and how it works will give you some insight into why this cosmetic procedure is gaining in popularity.

 What is Botox?

 Botox is a protein that also works as a neurotoxin.
 It is a byproduct of the bacterium Clostridium botulinum and is toxic in larger doses.
 As a cosmetic treatment offered at the South Jersey Cosmetic Center, it is a highly refined product that can help treat and prevent facial creases that develop as part of aging.

 Botox is also used as a drug therapy for sweating, migraines, and cervical dystonia.

 How Does Botox Eliminate Wrinkles?

 Botox blocks the signals that travel from the nerves to the facial muscles.
 This prevents you from doing things that enhance wrinkles on your face, such as frown lines and forehead creases.

 The New Jersey Cosmetic Services doctor uses a fine needle to inject the protein directly into the muscle.
 It takes anywhere from three to seven days for patients to see results from the treatment.
 The more times you have an injection, the faster the effect.